PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

       git config --global user.email "your.email@example.com"

-   You may also set your default editor with a command like the following, where ``notepad`` can be replaced with your preferred
+   You may also set your default editor with a command like the following, where ``notepad`` can be replaced with the name or path of your preferred editor:
-   editor:

    .. code-block:: bash

       git config --global core.editor notepad

-   For different editor options, check out `git commands for setup and config`_.
+   For different editor and configuration options, check out `git commands for setup and config`_.

 #. `Add a new SSH key to your GitHub account`_.
+This step is needed for
+   authentication purposes.

 .. _initial-setup: